AbigailRamirez/meet/README.md

 ## Overview
 MeetApp is a serverless, progressive web application built with React using a test-driven development technique.
 The application uses the Google Calendar API to fetch upcoming events.

+### Use of Serverless
+The app will use an aws token for authorization, which will be generated in an aws authorization server.
+This server will host Lambda functions created to deliver authorization tokens to users.
+With this token, users will have access to event data from Google Calendar API.

 ## Key Features Include:
 - Filtering events by city
 - Show/hide event details